caterinab/HandsAR/README.md

 # LeapAR

-1) Connect via hotspot to host machine
+1) Connect to the same network as the host machine
 2) Insert IP of host machine in WebsocketConnection